Watch enough ID Channel and you’ll know there’s a reason why the abuser in a relationship can be a woman physically weaker than the victim.

 • And remember, these unhinged women will NOT get involved with Alpha males.

-Abusive women are perhaps more dangerous than abusive men because they CAN’T rely on their natural physical strength to overpower their victim.
+Abusive women are perhaps more dangerous than abusive men because they usually CAN’T rely on their natural physical strength to overpower their victim.

 Though there are many cases in which the woman’s cause of death was a bullet or knife wound, let’s face it: The vast majority of strangulation victims are female.